OnePunchVAM/aid-simple-context/README.md

 /focus You keep swinging in an attempt to get a hit on Robb.
 ```

+#### Command: Clear State
+To clear any set value simply enter the command without passing an argument. (ie, typing `/name` will clear the 'name' variable).

 #### HUD Display
 By running the above commands you would get a HUD output that looks like this:
 ```